 - 86% of respondents believe students should have access to a certificate or licensing programs in local schools

-“It is gratifying to see the public recognize the critical role CTE has to play in both a students’ academic and career success;” said LeAnn Wilson, ACTE Executive Director.
+“It is gratifying to see the public recognize the critical role CTE has in students’ academic and career success,” said LeAnn Wilson, ACTE Executive Director.

-The demand for CTE programs in recent years is a result of individuals realizing the greater expense to attend a 4-year college or university, and the business community balancing a soft job market.
-While I AM a fan of 4-year colleges and universities as an avenue to pursue professional degrees, I also relate well with the many graduates who have obtained professional degrees but are burdened with the agony of “student loan debt”.
-For that reason, I am quite receptive to providing an opportunity for high school students to learn a job skill, obtain an industry certification, and pursue a high-demand career.
+The demand for CTE programs in recent years is a result of individuals realizing the more significant expense of attending a 4-year college or university and the business community balancing a soft job market.
+While I AM a fan of 4-year colleges and universities as a pathway to pursue professional and terminal degrees, I also relate well with the many graduates who have obtained professional or terminal degrees but are burdened with the agony of “student loan debt.”
+For that reason, I am quite receptive to providing an opportunity for high school students to learn a job skill, obtain an industry credential, and pursue a high-demand career.

-These types of programs come in several forms.
-What’s most common is Vocational Schools and Apprenticeship Training opportunities.
-Keep in mind that many are private entities, but several states have developed community-supported workforce training programs that rely on local businesses to sustain the effort.
+Community-supported workforce training programs come in several forms.
+What’s most common are vocational schools and apprenticeship training opportunities.
+Keep in mind that many are private entities, but several states have developed community-supported workforce training programs that rely on local businesses to sustain their efforts.
 For example, Rebuilding Together NYC.
-Their mission is to preserve affordable housing and build sustainable communities.
-Through its Workforce Training Program, experts from the construction industry deliver a comprehensive 7-week pre-apprenticeship program that provides construction training, professional development, and industry certifications that lead residents to gain permanent employment and earn a living wage.
-The efforts of Rebuilding Together NYC have helped hundreds of families, and have produced at least 57 workforce graduates and counting.
+Its mission is to preserve affordable housing and build sustainable communities.
+Through its workforce training program, experts from the construction industry deliver a comprehensive 7-week pre-apprenticeship program that provides construction training, professional development, and industry certifications that lead residents to gain permanent employment and earn a livable wage.
+The efforts of Rebuilding Together NYC have helped hundreds of families and have produced at least 57 workforce graduates and counting.
 Rebuilding Together NYC is also involved in national disaster relief efforts.

 YouTube Video: Rebuilding Together NYC: National Rebuilding Day

 While it does seem that vocational education is the same as apprenticeship training, they are quite different.
-However, as we continue to progress in the use of vocational and apprenticeship training as a resource for workforce development, these forms of training programs have become more and more similar.
+However, as we continue to progress in using vocational and apprenticeship training as a resource for workforce development, these training programs have become more and more similar.
 Simply stated, vocational education is a course or a series of courses that lead to an industry credential.
-Whereas, an apprenticeship is a work performed under a master craftsman with intent to learn the trade, and obtain an industry credential.
-The deep similarity between the two is the addition of classroom instruction as a component of apprenticeship programs.
-For additional clarity, Career & Technical Education (CTE) is the new terminology for vocational education.
+An apprenticeship is a work performed under a master craftsman intending to learn the trade and obtain an industry credential.
+The profound similarity between the two is the addition of classroom instruction as a component of apprenticeship programs.
+For additional clarity, Career & Technical Education (CTE) is the new rhetoric for vocational education.

-Overall, the value of vocational education (known as CTE) and apprenticeship training programs is their capacity to lead individuals to attain a well-rounded perspective of career.
-These programs are also valued as they align well with postsecondary education as the pathway to a professional degree, they are valued as a resource to establish a meaningful middle-class, and as a platform to develop 21st-century job skills needed for all industry settings.
+Overall, the value of vocational education (also known as CTE) and apprenticeship training programs is their capacity to lead individuals towards sustainable careers.
+These programs also have the added value of aligning with postsecondary education programs resulting in a professional degree; they are a resource for establishing a meaningful middle-class; and a platform for developing the 21st-century job skills needed for the career market.

 TREND #3: State and Local Government Task Force

 But of course!
 Workforce development initiatives cannot be carried out by a single entity.
 There are so many moving parts involved in workforce development.
-These moving parts include ideas to build a stronger economy, plans to educate the existing workforce, ideas to establish pathways to career, and opportunities that create new jobs; a designated Task Force is warranted.
+These moving parts include ideas to build a more robust economy, plans to educate the existing workforce, ideas to establish pathways to career, and opportunities that create new jobs; a designated task force is warranted.
 It’s about bringing all pertinent entities together to discuss the culture of the workforce.
 It takes a village!

-A designated Task Force lends opportunity for people, business, government, and education entities to come together and establish a shared viewpoint around the culture of a region’s workforce; much like the Texas Workforce Development Boards.
-With a state as large as Texas, there are 28 boards in total.
-These boards serve to develop local plans for the use of funds provided by the Workforce Investment Act (WIA), they serve to offer oversight to the states Workforce Solutions offices, and they serve to coordinate activities that involve economic development and the business community.
+A designated task force lends opportunity for people, businesses, government, and education entities to come together and establish a shared viewpoint around the culture of a region’s workforce, much like the Texas Workforce Development Boards.
+In a state as large as Texas, there are 28 boards.
+These boards develop local plans for the use of funds provided by the Workforce Investment Act (WIA), offer oversight to the state’s workforce solutions offices, and coordinate activities that involve economic development and the business community.
 Board members for each region include representatives from business and industry, community-based organizations, public assistance, organized labor, education entities, and economic development agencies.

-A well-constructed Task Force is diverse and inclusive of varied business and industry leaders.
-Particularly business and industry for high-demand careers within each region.
-In other words, a well-constructed task force will consider the end-user; job seekers and employers alike (the buyer and the seller).
+A well-constructed task force is diverse and inclusive of interdisciplinary business and industry leaders.
+Particularly business and industry leaders from high-demand industries within each region.
+In other words, a well-constructed task force will consider the end-user, job seekers, and employers (the buyer and the seller).

-So, what is the value of the Task Force?
-On the surface it’s a voice for the job market, it’s a catalyst for a change in workforce culture, it lends an opportunity to lead job seekers to career, and it’s the direct link to skills training for new and established businesses.
+So, what is the value of the task force?
+On the surface, it’s to be a voice for the job market, a catalyst for a change in workforce culture, an opportunity to lead job seekers to careers, and a direct link to skills training for new and established businesses.

 Tying it all together involves meaningful cross-industry collaborations.
-Just as a well-constructed Task Force requires involvement from varied government and business entities, so do collaborations.
-The charge is to “think outside the box” and beyond traditional boundaries of a single industry.
-For example, Reach Out & Read is an organization that ties reading literacy with health & wellness; two separate industries that work in synergy to promote literacy and school readiness.
-This non-profit organization recognized its capacity to impact early childhood development by fostering language-rich interactions between children and their parents that stimulate brain development.
-The impact is, children’s language development is improved by 3 to 6 months.
-The result of meaningful cross-industry collaborations!
+Just as a well-constructed task force requires involvement from varied government and business entities, so do collaborations.
+The charge is to “think outside the box” and beyond the traditional boundaries of a single industry.
+For example, Reach Out & Read is a nonprofit organization that ties reading literacy with health & wellness.
+These two separate industries work in synergy to promote literacy and school readiness.
+The organization recognized its capacity to impact early childhood development by fostering language-rich interactions between children and their parents that stimulate brain development.
+The impact is that children’s language development is improved by 3 to 6 months.
+The result of meaningful cross-industry collaborations.